Pioneer Square station (Sound Transit): Services

 Pioneer Square station is part of the Downtown Seattle Transit Tunnel, which is served by the 1 Line of Sound Transit's Link light rail network.
-It runs from Northgate to the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
-Pioneer Square is the eleventh northbound station from Angle Lake and seventh southbound station from Northgate, situated between International District/Chinatown and University Street stations.
-Light rail trains serve Pioneer Square twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, trains arrive at Pioneer Square station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately 33 minutes from SeaTac/Airport station and five minutes from Westlake station.
-In 2019, an average of 4,677 passengers boarded Link trains at Pioneer Square station on weekdays.
+The 1 Line runs between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+Pioneer Square is the eleventh southbound station from Lynnwood City Center and eleventh northbound station from Angle Lake, the line's two termini.
+It is situated between Symphony and International District/Chinatown stations.
+1 Line trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at Pioneer Square station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 35 minutes from Lynnwood City Center station and 34 minutes from SeaTac/Airport station.
+In 2023, an average of 2,815 passengers boarded Link trains at Pioneer Square station on weekdays.